Are you a library or archive with sound or audiovisual holdings?

 - reduced prices on selected IASA publications

-- entitlement to apply for IASA Travel Grants and IASA Research Grants
+- entitlement to apply for IASA Travel Awards and IASA Research Grants

 - benefit from the resources and programmes of the Training and Education Committee